vvir2219/go-lessons-boilerplate/readme/LESSON2_2.md

 ### 1. Guess the Number Game
 **Problem:**
-Create a command-line game where the program randomly selects a number between 1 and 100, and the user has to guess what it is.
+The program randomly selects a number between 1 and 100.
-After each guess, provide feedback:
+The user must guess the number in a limited number of tries (variable), receiving feedback:
 - "Too low!" if the guess is below the number
 - "Too high!" if the guess is above the number
-- "Correct!" when the guess is right
+- "Correct!" if the guess is right

-The game should keep running until the correct number is guessed.
+If the user has lost, return "You have lost!" every time a guess is tried If the user won, return "You have won!" every time a guess is tried

+Input: integers from user input (guesses)
+Output: feedback strings

+Implement the Guess function that would pass the tests, as well as a command line user interface that would generate a game (with user given max retries), generate a secret random number, then let the user play the game.

 **Skills practiced:** loops, conditionals, user input, randomness

 ---